EFFTRAN/EFFTRAN.github.io/README.md

 EFFTRAN uses and embedded copy of the XCOM package (Berger and Hubbel, 1987) as a source of the cross-section data on photon interactions.
 The KORDATEN database (Arnold and Sima, 2004) serves as a source of nuclear decay data.

-To get a copy of EFFTRAN follow [this link](https://efftran.github.io/EFFTRAN_4.7.1.zip).
-Click [here](https://efftran.github.io/MEFFTRAN_1.5.1.zip) to download the latest version of MEFFTRAN.
+To download a copy of the latest version of EFFTRAN follow [this link](https://efftran.github.io/EFFTRAN_4.7.1.zip).

 ### Literature